evarevear/snowsql-formatter-cli/README.md

-# SnowSQL Formatter
+# SnowSQL Formatter CLI

-A fork of [sql-formatter-plus](https://github.com/kufii/sql-formatter-plus) with some Snowflake specific syntaxes.
+A fork of [snowsql-formatter](https://github.com/Snowflake-Labs/snowsql-formatter) to add a CLI tool to the original package

 New Features:

-- Recognize JSON references
+- Usage as CLI tool

 **SQL Formatter** is a JavaScript library for pretty-printing SQL queries.
 It started as a port of a [PHP Library][], but has since considerably diverged.